News Article

 Saving enough money for a deposit on a house is one of the biggest talking points for those looking to get onto or move up the housing ladder.
 For first time buyers especially, getting a deposit together can seem an enormous obstacle.
 But how much deposit do you really need to buy a house?

-Back in April of this year, the government introduced a new 95% mortgage guarantee scheme, designed to encourage lenders to return to offering this type of mortgage after they had all but disappeared during the pandemic.
+Back in April of 2021, the government introduced a new 95% mortgage guarantee scheme, designed to encourage lenders to return to offering this type of mortgage after they had all but disappeared during the pandemic.
 All the well-known High Street lenders are now offering mortgages under the scheme, and these are available to anyone buying a home as their main residence.
 Based on a typical property price of £250,000, securing a 95% mortgage would mean you need a deposit of £12,500.

 However, an inescapable fact of mortgage life is the higher the amount of the mortgage compared to the value of the property (the loan-to-value or LTV ratio), the higher the interest rate.
 So, whilst you may be able to get a 95% mortgage, if you could save £25,000 for a 10% deposit on that £250,000 property, the lower interest rate on a 90% mortgage would offer you savings in the long term.
 Every extra 5% you put down as a deposit gives you access to better and better interest rates.
 A 20% deposit really opens up the mortgage market for you.